rccordell/f19tot/assignments.md

 1. Come to class prepared to discuss any assigned readings, videos, or other media.
 Participate actively in class activities and discussions, making observations and asking questions that help the class think together.
 2. Meet with me in person—during office hours or another scheduled time—at least once around midterm—roughly between weeks 5-8—to ensure you are on-track to meet your contract requirements, discuss any questions or concerns you have about the course or your progress, and decide on any necessary contract amendments.
+3. Contribute significantly to a detailed, inventive Dead Media Poster presentation on October 30th.
-3. Revise contractual assignments as necessary until both you and I consider them "Satisfactory."
+4. Revise contractual assignments as necessary until both you and I consider them "Satisfactory."
-4. Complete a final self-assessment demonstrating that your work has met the agreed requirements, submitting it to Professor Cordell by 5pm on Monday, December 9.
+5. Complete a final self-assessment demonstrating that your work has met the agreed requirements, submitting it to Professor Cordell by 5pm on Monday, December 9.

 ### "A" Contract

 To contract for an "A" in this course, you agree to:

-1. Earn “Satisfactory” on all class preparation assignments (reading responses and writing-in-progress drafts) save two, meaning you could miss up to two classes, earn “Unsatisfactory” on up to two class preparation submissions, or some combination of these conditions.
+1. Earn “Satisfactory” on all class preparation assignments save two.
+2. Miss no more than two classes.
-2. Take no more than one information overload day during the semester.
+3. Take no more than one information overload day during the semester.
-3. Exceed expectations regarding in-class device according to the [policies outlined in the device use rubric](/policies/).
+4. Exceed expectations regarding in-class device according to the [policies outlined in the device use rubric](/policies/).
-4. Contribute significantly to a detailed, inventive Dead Media Poster presentation on October 30th.
 5. Write at least 10 "Satisfactory" lab reports over the course of the semester.
 As specified in the assignment, lab reports are due within one week of the pertinent laboratory activity.
 6. Complete two "Satisfactory" Unessays on a schedule you will specify in your contract and present the strongest in class on December 4.